geoffswc/IDLPublicDatasets/README.md

 #### 5. Upload the list of URIs

 Create a data transfer to google cloud storage by providing a list of public URIs to the video media for each record in the query.
 This will automate the process for generating transcripts and annotations through Vertex Video Intelligence.
+The list of URLs must be stored in a google cloud bucket with public visibility.
+The URL lists for the depositions (all records and the first 100 records) are available in the cloud-data-transfer-lists directory.

 #### 5. Download the annotations and transcriptions